 Resident Involvement in Curriculum Design

 Through the Residency Program Training Committee and the Medical Education Academy, resident feedback and input are driving forces behind changes in the curriculum, which is evolving to meet the educational needs of the residents.
-Recent resident-led innovations in the BCRP curriculum include restructuring the lunch conferences into subspecialty blocks, increasing the number of hands-on/skills-based sessions, adding an intern morning report, developing a TEACH elective, reformatting the Academic Development Block lecture series, providing comprehensive review materials for residents on night rotations or vacation who miss certain teaching sessions and more.
-In the fall of 2015, the BCRP held a Strategic Planning Retreat that residents participated in to plan both short term and long term curriculum reform.
+Recent resident-led innovations in the BCRP curriculum include restructuring the lunch conferences into subspecialty blocks, increasing the number of hands-on/skills-based sessions, adding an intern morning report, developing a TEACH rotation, creating an Admit rotation to protect sign-out time for inpatient residents while allowing increased autonomy, developing a Primary Care rotation for the junior year, creation of a racial justice seminar, creating a Mental Health Block to familiarize residents with the evaluation and treatment of children with behavioral and mental health conditions, and revision of the BCRP handbook which provides comprehensive review materials for residents, and more.